How to choose a pillow?

 Pile of 3 Hungarian goose down pillows in a white bedroom

-Best pillow for neck pain
+Which pillow is best for neck pain?

 If you wake up with neck pain or stiffness, and perhaps shoulder pain too, then it could be because your pillow is not properly supporting your head and neck.
 Your neck should remain in line with your head as you sleep.